-The carrying amount of the life insurance policies as at 31 December 2014 approximates the Cash Value of the insurance policies and the expected life of the policies remained unchanged from the initial recognition.
+The carrying amount of the life insurance policies as at 31 December 2015 and 31 December 2014 approximates the Cash Value of the insurance policies and the expected life of the policies remained unchanged from the initial recognition.
 The entire balance of the life insurance policies is denominated in United States Dollar ("USD"), being a currency other than the functional currency of the relevant group entity.

-At the end of both reporting periods, both life insurance policies were pledged to a bank to secure general banking facilities granted to the Group.
+At the end of both reporting periods, all life insurance policies were pledged to a bank to secure general banking facilities granted to the Group.